October 24th 2019

 Azelio’s technical solution is a system of Thermal Energy Storage (TES) with a Stirling engine converting thermal energy into electricity.
 With its efficient storage and conversion of thermal energy into electricity, Azelio can offer industries and communities in large parts of the world a cost-efficient and environmentally friendly solution for stable and dispatchable local electricity generation.
 Furthermore, the Company’s technology is modular, which means that it can be used in both large and small scale and can also be adapted to specific customer needs.

 177 Azelio Stirling engines have been manufactured and have accumulated over two million operating hours globally, of which several operating hours have been carried out in commercial industrial processes with the Company’s Stirling engine as a modular complement to applications with biogas as energy input.
 The Thermal Energy Storage (TES) subsystem has been proven in a demonstration plant in June 2018 but has yet to be applied commercially.
-As part of the continued commercialization of the Company’s thermal energy system a verification project will be carried out in Morocco together with state-controlled Masen, starting in the fourth quarter of 2019 where two of the Company’s systems will be installed.
+As part of the continued commercialisation of the Company’s thermal energy system a verification project will be carried out in Morocco together with state-controlled Masen, starting in the fourth quarter of 2019 where two of the Company’s systems will be installed.

 The Company expects a large demand for Azelio’s technology.
 Over one billion people today lack access to electricity and over two billion people lack access to a stable electricity grid.
 Investments of USD 220 billion are required until 2030 to secure access to so-called micro grids for approximately 500 million people.
 Azelio’s technology can replace costly local production based on diesel or gas, and thus ensure continuous environmentally friendly electricity supply.
 This is especially important for process industries, but also for community functions such as hospitals and infrastructure.
 Furthermore, the potential for the improved storage solution in developed countries with widespread intermittent renewable electricity generation increases as the need for renewable baseload power grows.

-The purpose of the Rights Issue is to finance the Company’s ongoing operations and the continued industrialization of the system’s design, construction and production, with the goal of reaching industrial volume production in 2021.
-Azelio also intends to strengthen the Company’s sales and marketing organization with the aim of increasing the awareness of the Company to establish, maintain and develop relationships with potential customers in the markets that the Company considers to be interesting.
+The purpose of the Rights Issue is to finance the Company’s ongoing operations and the continued industrialisation of the system’s design, construction and production, with the goal of reaching industrial volume production in 2021.
+Azelio also intends to strengthen the Company’s sales and marketing organisation with the aim of increasing the awareness of the Company to establish, maintain and develop relationships with potential customers in the markets that the Company considers to be interesting.
 During the second half of 2019, the Company has entered into Memorandums of Understanding for commercial orders for its technology and estimates that the first commercial order of the Company’s system can be received during the first half of 2020.
 The Company intends to make further investments in production such as tools and production equipment, as well as recruitment and training of production personnel and investments in computer and production systems.

 If the Rights Issue is fully subscribed, the Company will raise approximately SEK 350 million before deductions for costs related to the Rights Issue.
-Azelio intends to use the net proceeds to e.g. finance product design and verification, sales organization, prototype materials, production equipment and for administration and general corporate purposes.
+Azelio intends to use the net proceeds to e.g. finance product design and verification, sales organisation, prototype materials, production equipment and for administration and general corporate purposes.

 If the Rights Issue is fully subscribed, the Board of Directors deems that the Company will have sufficient working capital until September 2020.
 Thereafter the Board of Directors expects that the Company will need additional capital amounting to approximately SEK 300 million until the Company becomes cash flow positive which it is expected to be as from the end of 2021.
 The Company expects to be able to raise up to SEK 150 million in financing from e.g. bank loans, public grants and soft loans (which the Company has applied for) as part of this additional financing need of approximately SEK 300 million.
 If the Rights Issue raises SEK 225 million in gross proceeds, the Board of Directors deems that the Company will have sufficient working capital until June 2020 and thereafter have an additional financing need of approximately SEK 425 million.